pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

 The "ttl" value of the Use-As-Dictionary header is a sf-integer value that provides the time in seconds that the dictionary is valid for (time to live).

-This is independent of the cache lifetime of the resource being used for the dictionary.
+The "ttl" is independent of the cache lifetime of the resource being used for the dictionary.
 If the underlying resource is evicted from cache then it is also removed but this allows for setting an explicit time to live for use as a dictionary independent of the underlying resource in cache.
 Expired resources can still be useful as dictionaries while they are in cache and can be used for fetching updates of the expired resource.
-It can also be useful to artificially limit the life of a dictionary in cases where the dictionary is updated frequently, to limit the number of possible incoming dictionary values.
+It can also be useful to artificially limit the life of a dictionary in cases where the dictionary is updated frequently which can help limit the number of possible incoming dictionary variations.

 The "ttl" value is optional and defaults to 31536000 (1 year).